R. Kikuo Johnson

 Reid Kikuo Johnson (born in 1981) is an American illustrator and cartoonist.
 He is known for illustrating several covers of The New Yorker in addition to the graphic novels Night Fisher, The Shark King, and No One Else.
+In 2023 he became the first graphic novelist to receive the Whiting Award for fiction.

 Early life

 Johnson was born and raised on the island of Maui.
 He studied illustration at the Rhode Island School of Design under cartoonist David Mazzucchelli.

 Career

 Johnson began working on his first graphic novel, Night Fisher, while studying at the Rhode Island School of Design.
 Released in 2005, the semi-autobiographical coming of age story set on Maui won the 2006 Harvey Award for Best New Talent as well as the Russ Manning Award at the 2006 Eisner Awards.

 Johnson regularly works in commercial illustration.
 His artwork first appeared in the pages of The New Yorker in 2006 and on the cover of the magazine in 2016.
-Several of his illustrations and prints have been acquired by the Library of Congress.
+Several of his illustrations and prints were acquired by the Library of Congress.

-Johnson's all-ages graphic novel, The Shark King, was published in 2012 by Toon Books, and is based on the Hawaiian legend of Nanaue, son of Kāmohoaliʻi.
+Johnson's all-ages graphic novel The Shark King was published in 2012 by Toon Books and is based on the Hawaiian legend of Nanaue, son of Kāmohoaliʻi.

 No One Else, a graphic novella, was published in 2021 by Fantagraphics.
-It was called "note-perfect" by the New York Times and was included on multiple "best of 2021" lists from major publications.
+It was called "note-perfect" by the New York Times and was included on multiple Best of 2021 lists from major publications.
 The book won multiple awards including the 2021 LA Times Book Prize, the Ignatz Award for outstanding graphic novel, the Lucca Comics Award for Best Script, and it was named a 2022 Lynd Ward Prize honor book.